 - Yarn Type: I used standard worsted acrylic yarn for the crochet skull appliqué and granny square pattern.
 Any type of yarn will work, including acrylic, cotton, and chunky yarns.

-- Basic Stitches: The base of the pattern only calls for single crochet (sc) and double crochet (dc), making it super easy and perfect for beginners.
-The skull also requires triple crochet (tc), which is similar to a double crochet, but you yarn over twice at the beginning of the stitch.
-Then yarn over and pull through two loops three times.
+- Basic Stitches: The base of the pattern only calls for chains (ch), single crochet (sc) and double crochet (dc), making it super easy and perfect for beginners.

-- Finished Size: The finished skull granny square measures about 4 inches in diameter.
+- Finished Size: The finished granny square measures about 4 inches in diameter.

 🪡 Materials Needed